vmware/vic/doc/user_doc/vic_admin/list_vch.md

   - vCenter Server cluster:
   <pre>/<i>datacenter</i>/host/<i>cluster_name</i>/Resources</pre>
   - If virtual container hosts are deployed in resource pools on hosts or clusters, the resource pool names appear after `Resources` in the path.
-- The `VERSION` value includes the version of vSphere Integrated Containers that was used to create the virtual container host and the build number of this version.
+- The `VERSION` value includes the version of `vic-machine`  that was used to create the virtual container host, the build number of this version, and a hashtag to identify the build.
-- The `UPGRADE` status reflects whether the version of `vic-machine` that you used to run `ls` is the same as the version of the virtual container host.
+- The `UPGRADE STATUS` reflects whether the version of `vic-machine` that you are using is the same as the version of the virtual container host.
+If the version or build number of the virtual container host does not match that of `vic-machine`, `UPGRADE STATUS` is <code>Upgradeable to <i>vch_version</i>-<i>vch_build</i>-<i>tag</i></code>.

+  **NOTE**: In the current builds, virtual container host upgrade is not yet implemented.